inferno-framework/inferno-framework.github.io/docs/advanced-test-features/serving-http-requests.md

 section: docs
 ---
 # Serving HTTP Requests
-Some testing scenarios require that Inferno respond to incoming HTTP requests.
+Some testing scenarios require that Inferno responds to incoming HTTP requests.
-For these cases, it is possible for a suite to define custom routes which will be served by Inferno.
+For these cases, a suite can define custom routes to be served by Inferno.
 For example, authorization workflows based on asymmetric client credentials require that public keys are served at an accessible location, so Inferno needs to be able to serve these keys in order to support these workflows.